conradhuebler/curcuma/README.md

 ```sh
 curcuma -opt XXX.xyz
 ```
 A file called XXX.opt.xyz with the optimised structures will be written.
+The individual steps are stored in XXX.trj.xyz.
 The number of threads can be controlled with
 ```sh
 -threads X
 ```